Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal structure tensors

-\begin{remark} It may at first seem inconsistent that the conformal case should require additional information, in the form of an additional structure tensor $\tau_{ij}$, compared to properly superintegrable systems that do only require the primary structure tensor $T_{ijk}$.
+In view of properly superintegrable systems, at first sight it might seem that the conformal case would require additional information, in the form of an additional structure tensor $\tau_{ij}$.
+We will find, however, that for abundant systems $\tau_{ij}$ is determined by $T_{ijk}$ and the Ricci curvature.
+We summarise the discussion in this section with the following proposition.

-However, we shall see later that $\tau_{ij}$ is indeed secondary, justifying its name.
-In fact, we are going to find that $\tau_{ij}$ carries the information about the derivatives of $S_{ijk}$.
-As we have already obtained, $\tau_{ij}=0$ is a necessary condition for true superintegrability, and this may be understood as a condition on the derivatives $\nabla_lS_{ijk}$, which are encoded in a tracefree tensor field $\mathring Z_{ij}$.
-Knowing the tensor field $T_{ijk}$ is therefore sufficient to reconstruct $\mathring Z_{ij}$ and then $\tau_{ij}$.
-This becomes particularly simple in the case of abundant conformal systems, for which we shall find a simple explicit equation for $\tau_{ij}$. \end{remark}